apache/pekko-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 to find events.
 Queries are run in the background to detect delayed events.
 A high frequency short back track is done for finding events delayed a small amount and a low frequency backtrack that scans further back.

-These are configured with `akka.persistence.cassandra.events-by-tag.back-track`:
+These are configured with `pekko.persistence.cassandra.events-by-tag.back-track`:

 @@snip [reference.conf](/core/src/main/resources/reference.conf) { #backtrack }